snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Added a new text feild in Rider, Driver registration pages to capture email address

 Tested the email authentication functionality which we developed in mutiple screens.

+Email notification for ride reject/accept for driver has been completed.